-- [5] Nonprofit organizations operating a community center, swimming pool, tennis court, or other educational, cultural, recreational, or athletic facilities that are used primarily for the welfare of the residents of the area. - [6] Unlawful Activities.
-Nothing contained in this Section chapter is intended, or shall be construed, to permit or authorize activities that are unlawful under state law or City ordinance. - (2) Agriculture.
+- cultural, recreational, or athletic facilities that are used primarily for the welfare of the residents of the area. - [6] Unlawful Activities.
+Nothing contained in this chapter is intended, or shall be construed, to permit or authorize activities that are unlawful under state law or City ordinance. - (2) Agriculture.
 Growing of food crops indoor or outdoors for personal use, donation, or sale (on or off site); this excludes the growth of marihuana plants for medicinal or recreational purposes (Refer to 4.5.E and F for Marihuana regulations).
 In the districts where Agriculture is Permitted with Development Standards ("PD"), the following standards apply: - (a) Size.
-Maximum lot size is 10,000 square feet. - (b) Lot Type.
-No Lot Type is required applies unless a hoop house, green house, or farm stand are constructed, then 50.6:G Outdoor Market Lot Type shall apply. - (c) Other Secondary Buildings.
+Maximum lot size is 10,000 square feet apply. - (b) Lot Type.
+No Lot Type is required applies unless a hoop house, green house, or farm stand are constructed, then 5.6.G Outdoor Market Lot Type shall apply. - (c) Other Secondary Buildings.
 Sheds, garages, and other Secondary Buildings not noted in 50.4-4.C(1)(b) shall follow the standards for Accessory Structures, refer to 50-4.5.B - (d) Intensity.
 Use of outdoor farm machinery is not permitted. - (3) Day Care Center.
 A use providing care, protection, and supervision for children or adults on a regular basis away from their primary residence for periods of less than twenty-four (24) hours.
 In the districts where a day care is Permitted with Development Standards ("PD") the following is required. - (a) Outdoor Play Area.
 At least one (1) outdoor play area will be provided on-site as follows. - [1] Size.
-The size of this play area will be measured at a rate of one hundred (100) square feet for each child the facility is permitted to have at maximum attendance. - [2] Enclosure Requirement.
-The on-site play area must be enclosed on all sides by building or fencing.

-[3] Shared Space.
+The size of this play area will be measured at a rate of 100 square feet for each child the facility is permitted to have at maximum attendance. - [2] Enclosure Requirement.
+The on-site play area must be enclosed on all sides by building or fencing. - [3] Shared Space.
 In Downtown, Live Work, and Node Districts, public parks or private parks with written permission, can be used to meet the outdoor play area requirement, provided that the park is located within a walkable distance of the day care facility. - (b) In-Home Day Care Facilities.
 Day care facilities located in a residence, also referred to as a in-home day care facility, containing seven or more participants require a special use permit. - (4) Entertainment and Sports.
-An establishment that provides entertainment, sports, and recreation activities for participants.
-These may occur indoor, including such indoor facilities as bowling alleys, escape rooms, pool, billiards, arcade, theatre, and outdoors, such as mini golf, ropes courses, swimming pools, and driving ranges.
-In the districts where Entertainment and Sports is Permitted with a Special Use Permit ("S") or Permitted with Development Standards ("PD"), the following is requried:
+An establishment that provides sports and recreation activities for participants.
+These may occur indoor, including such indoor facilities as bowling alleys, escape rooms, pool, billiards, arcade, and outdoors, such as mini golf, ropes courses, swimming pools, and driving ranges.
+In the districts where Entertainment and Sports is Permitted with a Special Use Permit ("S") or Permitted with Development Standards ("PD"), outdoor facilities must follow the Outdoor Market Lot Type standards. - (5) General Retail.
+A category of uses involving the sale of goods and merchandise.
+General Retail includes such uses as those listed in table 4.4-1. - (6) General Services.
+A category of uses that provides patrons services and often retail products related to those services.
+General Services includes such uses as those listed in table 4.4-1.